Red curved elongated Goat Horn Pepper peppers with one sliced pod

 What is Goat Horn Pepper?

-Most peppers from China stay off Western radar, but the goat horn pepper has quietly built a following among cooks who want heat with actual sweetness behind it.
+Most peppers with disputed origin records stay off Western radar, but the goat horn pepper has quietly built a following among cooks who want heat with actual sweetness behind it.

 The flavor is the real selling point.
 Unlike some medium-heat varieties that lean grassy or vegetal, the goat horn tastes genuinely sweet when fresh - almost fruity - with a slow-building warmth that doesn't spike.
 That combination makes it far more flexible than its SHU number suggests.

-Botanically it belongs to Capsicum annuum, the most widely cultivated pepper species on the planet.
+Botanically it belongs to the main Capsicum annuum species line, the most widely cultivated pepper species on the planet.
 That species encompasses everything from bell peppers to cayennes, and the goat horn slots in on the milder, sweeter end of that enormous family.

 In Chinese cooking, this pepper appears in both fresh and dried applications - stir-fried whole, fermented into chili pastes, or dried and ground for seasoning blends.
 Its thick flesh holds up well to high heat, which is exactly what you want when a wok is involved.